lupyuen/lupyuen.github.io/src/mmu.md

 (Which comes from the [__Kernel Page Pool__](https://lupyuen.github.io/articles/mmu#connect-level-2-to-level-3))

-That's the magic of Virtual Memory!
+That's the tasty goodness of Virtual Memory!

 _But where is Virtual Address 0x8000_0000 defined?_